 Overall aims and purpose

 To provide an understanding of pure risk and its management; to provide an analytical background to identifying, measuring, controlling and financing loss exposures; to examine decision rules for choosing between alternative risk management strategies; and to apply risk management concepts and techniques in practical situations.

 The content may include but will not be limited to:

 The nature of risk management; Risk identification; Business loss exposures; Risk measurement; Probability distributions (uses and limitations); Risk control tools; Risk financing tools; Influence of the market on risk management decisions; The interdependence of insurance and loss prevention decision; Insurance versus alternatives.

-- Understand principles of risk identification and measurement (including the uses and limitations of probability distributions) and costs and benefits of risk control and financing techniques.
+Examine principles of risk identification and measurement (including evaluating the uses and limitations of probability distributions).

 Teaching and Learning Strategy